 Audio quality is as important, if not more important, than your video quality.
 A lot of times people may be able to overlook a video shot on a potato camera as long as the audio is clear, crisp, and of good quality.
-The same cannot be said of a great looking video with audio recorded on a cassette player from the ’80s.
+The same cannot be said of a great-looking video with audio recorded on a cassette player from the ’80s.

 How to fix it:

-First, realise that you should focus on improving your audio before you even think about your video quality.
+First, realize that you should focus on improving your audio before you even think about your video quality.
 If you can afford a high-quality microphone, the investment will most likely represent far better value than a camera upgrade.
 You can after all get a great microphone for the fraction of the cost of a mirrorless camera.